Follow us on:

 What's the best place to go whale watching?

 It depends on which whales you want to see the most.
-Humpback whales en Gray Whales can be seen from Vancouver and Vancouver Island.
+Humpback whales en Gray Whales can be seen from Vancouver as Vancouver Island.
 It makes little difference to these whales whether you book your tour from, for example, Vancouver or Victoria (Vancouver Island).
 However, you have a better chance of seeing gray whales on the west coast of Vancouver Island, for example with a tour from Victoria of Tofino.

 Who specifically is looking for orcas, however, it is best to go to the north-east of Vancouver Island travel.
 More specifically: go to Telegraph Cove.
 This is the area where the group of 'residential' orcas lives, which can be found all year round.